President Gerald R. Ford Essay Challenge

 Winners will be selected based on adherence to the theme, quality of their narrative, originality of the essay, as well as their proper use of grammar, spelling, and punctuation.

 Plagiarism will result in disqualification.
 Judges will select the top three entries.
 Judges also reserve the right to select up to four honorable mention recipients.
 One out-of-state student will be chosen for an award.
 All of these decisions made by the judges are final.
+Participating sponsors are not responsible for lost, late, misdirected, illegible, incomplete essays, or essays that do not follow all rules and guidelines.

 Essays will be reviewed by judges comprised of leaders of a civic, education, and/or business background.